Frequently Asked Questions

 What if I feel “under the weather” before the massage?

 Covid has changed some things but, regarding massage, it’s always been the same; If you have SYMPTOMS of ANY sickness that is communicable through the air or touch please reschedule.
-While getting an occasional cold or flu is inevitable, It's important for me to avoid missing work or the possibility of getting a client sick.
+While getting an occasional cold or flu is inevitable, It's important for me to avoid the possibility of getting others sick.

 What do I wear?